THE NEW EMC PROGRAM

 About 17 months passed from the day that the initial proposal was written on my iPhone to the day the Council approved the new EMC Program, and I worked hard in true "How A Bill Becomes A Law" fashion to ensure that this idea would become a reality.

-Of the many accomplishments of my first term, the New EMC Program might very well be the one I'm most proud of.
+Of the many accomplishments of my first three-year term on Council, the New EMC Program might very well be the one I'm most proud of.